republique-et-canton-de-geneve/sedex-Message-Handler/README.md

 If successful, you will now have a working binary version of the MessageHandler.

 ## Running the application
-* Get to the root of the project (where the bin, conf, log folder etc).
+* Get to the root of the project (where the bin, conf, log folder are).
 * Open a command prompt.
 * Type ```bin\run.bat``` or ```bin\run.sh```, depending on your OS.

-This will give you the opportunity of running the service without installing anything.
+This will allow you of running the service without installing anything.
 The STDOUT and STDERR pipes are redirected to the log file.

 In order to make the application work correctly, you will need a working configuration file.
 All files are in the conf folder.